 This might seem like simple advice, but ignoring the three impressions rule – supportive, helpful, and entertaining – can make you nearly invisible on social media, and therefore lacking in your media influence capabilities.
 Posting about your upcoming exhibitions and ongoing work is important, but continuing to engage with others in the community in meaningful ways will build the foundation for future interactions which can lead to ever greater connections and opportunities.
 By connecting with others visible in the arts, you’ll gain attention with critics and influencers in the art news media who are tuned into what’s relevant in the art world.
 They’ll begin to notice your name, associate it with your personal brand, and eventually, your announcements for future exhibitions will rise to the top of the pile for feature articles.
 This way, you’ve not only managed to be a constructive community member but also be more recognizable as a working artist who brings solutions and whose work is worthy of media influence.

-Similarly, personal invitations to events that are especially important – such as with Paperless Post – are more likely to be opened and to get a response.
+Personal invitations to events that are especially important – such as with Paperless Post – are more likely to be opened and to get a response.
 This is particularly important to send for events such as private viewings or close-knit celebrations, as the e-blast may get ignored when a personal invitation is nearly twice as likely to receive a response.
 Particularly with editors who receive hundreds of invitations to events per day, it’s worth considering a private reception for a select few.
 Sending a private Paperless Post invitation to ensure that you get an opportunity to speak intimately with targeted media influencers is a great way to ensure you’ll be able to get their attention.
 By making it explicit that their time and comfort are important to you, you’ll receive only gratitude in return.

 Perhaps the most important factor in constructing an artist email blast is making it personal.
 Write in a tone and voice that indicates that you are communicating one-to-one with the person reading the email.
 One example is to consider using a friendly “can’t wait to see you!” rather than “I look forward to seeing all of you” type of note.
 By adding a sense of personal interaction in your artist email blast, your audience is more likely to attend to meet you in person and to connect individually.
 Especially for exhibition openings, this is a key factor for landing media influence and audience engagement – without making a personal appeal, the event feels less urgent .Entrepreneur notes that, in line with our social media goals of staying positive, that creating refreshing, upbeat emails will ensure repeat opens and greater impact.
-Also, keeping e-blasts short but sweet, and including relevant images (the more the better!), will ensure that you have a greater chance of making an impression as a serious working artist.
+Also, keeping newsletters short but sweet, and including relevant and dynamic images (the more the better!), will ensure that you have a greater chance of making an impression as a serious working artist.

-Finally, make your artist email blast engaging!
+Finally, make your artist newsletter engaging!
 An easy way to achieve this is to include good news that another working artist in your immediate circle has shared with you.
 By highlighting the achievements of your connections – other gallery shows, talks, panels, and recognitions – you’ll be updating your immediate circle and giving them news they may have missed while reinforcing that you are someone worth supporting.
 Goodwill is best when shared regularly, and making this a regular feature in your artist email blast, even with something as simple as a link to relevant events and accolades, will ensure regular audience engagement.
 This is also helpful to editors and critics who are looking to consolidate their efforts to use their time wisely: if they know that by opening your e-blast they’ll receive a healthy helping of art news, they have more impetus to do so.

 Reputations can make or break you, so why not choose to associate with those who have stellar reputations?
 By regularly taking on small-scale joint ventures with other artists or creatives whose work you admire and who have made a positive name for themselves, you will definitely demonstrate notable media influence.
 The best way to begin the discussion is to find ways to partner on flexible and short-term projects so that you will be able to familiarize yourself with what works for your artist partner.
 Whether this stems from proposing a partnership to produce a new event, joining efforts to support a shared cause, or participating as part of a team in a pop-up exhibition, partnering with those you admire is one way to move toward gaining new experience and increased exposure.
 This will also guarantee ongoing social media mentions and build new personal contacts for you in the wider art media landscape.
 By contributing to a joint effort with those who already wield media influence, the odds are in your favor that you’ll make new media contacts that will build a personal investment in your brand as a working artist.

 What are some of your tips for gaining media influence?
 Have you had experience partnering with companies or brands to enhance or leverage your media influence?